Buddhist philosophy: The Four Noble Truths and dependent causation

 Nirvāṇa also means that after an enlightened being's death, there is no further rebirth.
 In earliest Buddhism, the concept of dependent origination (pratītya-samutpāda) was most likely limited to processes of mental conditioning and not to all physical phenomena.
 Gautama Buddha understood the world in procedural terms, not in terms of things or substances.
 His theory posits a flux of events arising under certain conditions which are interconnected and dependent, such that the processes in question at no time are considered to be static or independent.
 Craving (taṇhā), for example, is always dependent on, and caused by sensations gained by the sense organs (āyatana).
 Sensations are always dependent on contact with our surroundings.
 Buddha's causal theory is simply descriptive: "This existing, that exists; this arising, that arises; this not existing, that does not exist; this ceasing, that ceases."
 This understanding of causation as "impersonal lawlike causal ordering" is important because it shows how the processes that give rise to suffering work, and also how they can be reversed.

-The removal of suffering, then, requires a deep understanding of the nature of reality (prajña).
+The removal of suffering that stemmed from ignorance (avidyā), then, requires a deep understanding of the nature of reality (prajña).
 While philosophical analysis of arguments and concepts is clearly necessary to develop this understanding, it is not enough to remove our unskillful mental habits and deeply ingrained prejudices, which require meditation, paired with understanding.
 According to the Buddha's teachings as recorded in the Gandhāran Buddhist texts, we need to train the mind in meditation to be able to truly comprehend the nature of reality, which is said to have the Three marks of existence: suffering, impermanence, and non-self (anātman).
 Understanding and meditation are said to work together to clearly see (vipassanā) the nature of human experience and this is said to lead to liberation.

-Anatta
+Non-self

-The Buddha argued that compounded entities lacked essence, correspondingly the self is without essence.
+Gautama Buddha argued that compounded entities and sentient beings lacked essence, correspondingly the self is without essence (anātman).
 This means there is no part of a person which is unchanging and essential for continuity, and it means that there is no individual "part of the person that accounts for the identity of that person over time".
-This is in opposition to the Upanishadic concept of an unchanging ultimate self (Atman) and any view of an eternal soul.
-The Buddha held that attachment to the appearance of a permanent self in this world of change is the cause of suffering, and the main obstacle to liberation.
+This is in opposition to the Upanishadic concept of an unchanging ultimate self (ātman) and any view of an eternal soul.
+The Buddha held that attachment to the appearance of a permanent self in this world of change is the cause of suffering (duḥkha), and the main obstacle to the attainment of spiritual liberation (mokṣa).

-The most widely used argument that the Buddha employed against the idea of an unchanging ego is an empiricist one, based on the observation of the five aggregates that make up a person and the fact that these are always changing.
+The most widely used argument that the Buddha employed against the idea of an unchanging ego is an empiricist one, based on the observation of the five aggregates of existence (skandhā) that constitute a sentient being, and the fact that these are always changing.
 This argument can be put in this way: